Infection Control Trend: Hospital UV Disinfection

 The importance of lower HAI rates has only increased over the past few years.
 Anything that facilities can do to decrease these rates effectively is on the table, and UV disinfection is certainly one of those things.
 In many cases, UV disinfection will never replace standard operating procedures and instead can be used as a supplemental method to manual cleaning, making it an attractive tool in infection control for facilities managers.
 One study using UV-C treatment recently found that “UV light disinfection was effective on both vertical and horizontal surfaces and that the results reinforced the need for a comprehensive cleaning solution (i.e., EPA-registered surface disinfectants along UV light disinfection).”

 Because UV disinfection can easily be used alongside standard procedures while facilities measure and note its effectiveness for themselves, it is likely a trend that will become a common practice rather than a flash in the pan.

 Emphasis on Efficiency

 Hospitals rely on efficient technology that does not compromise the patient experience.
-Hospitals need to be able to clean patient rooms effectively, minimize the risk of hospital-acquired infections, and make the best use of their sometimes limited staff.
-This emphasis on efficiency makes hospital UV disinfection a trend that is likely to stick around since far-UV technology specifically means that surfaces and airstreams can be disinfected quite quickly.
-When consistent, reliable disinfection can also happen quickly, hospitals can accommodate more patients, lower their HAI rates and contribute to a happier, healthier community.
+Hospitals need to be able to clean patient rooms effectively, minimize the risk of healthcare-associated infections, and make the best use of their staff.
+This emphasis on efficiency makes hospital UV disinfection a trend that is likely to stick around.
+Far-UVC technology in particular disinfects the air quickly, efficiently, and safely.
+When consistent, reliable disinfection can happen quickly, hospitals can accommodate more patients, lower HAI rates and contribute to a happier, healthier community.

 If you want to learn more about how different types of UV light operate differently in the context of disinfection, be sure to download our presentation below.